flowingcharts/FlowingCharts/README.md

 ##### Grunt

 We use [Grunt](http://gruntjs.com) to automate repetitive tasks.
-Built on top of Node.js, Grunt is a task-based command-line tool that can perform tasks such as minification, compilation, unit testing and many others through the use of plugins.

-Help on using Grunt can be found at [gruntjs.com](http://gruntjs.com/getting-started)
+Built on top of Node.js, Grunt is a task-based command-line tool that can perform tasks such as minification, compilation, unit testing and many others through the use of Grunt plugins.
+Further help on using Grunt can be found at [gruntjs.com](http://gruntjs.com/getting-started)

 ##### Install Node

-[Node](https://nodejs.org) needs to be installed for grunt to be able to run.
-Grunt and Grunt plugins are installed and managed via npm, the Node.js package manager.
+Grunt and Grunt plugins are installed and managed via npm, the [Node](https://nodejs.org) package manager.

 Download and install Node from [nodejs.org](https://nodejs.org/en/)

-To make sure Node has been properly installed, you can open a command prompt and run the following command:
+To make sure Node has been properly installed, open a command prompt and run the following command:

 ```
 node -v